HarrisonGoldwyn/mispolarization/solving_problems/DEVELOP_NOTES.md

 ## 02/08/19
 Talked to Curly this morning.
 Continued to tidy up, merged git repositories that were split for no reason.
 Reduced prevelance of hard-coded dependencies in the ellipsoid radii.

+## 02/13/19
+Back in the office after some snow days.
+- in `fitting_misLocalization.py`;
+	- in `fitting_misLocalization.py`, changed the confusingly named variable `	nm` to `m_per_nm`
+	- fixed units on the ellipse radii, which __fixed drawing of the ellipse in quiver plots__.
+	- added documentation to `class FitModelToData`

+### 10:49 AM
+Model not doing any better than gaussian for localization in BEM images.
+Something is wrong, results look very similar to Gaussian mislocalization.
+Even symmetry axis studied in mislocalization paper look bad.
+Fits should work here.

+TODO:
+	- in `fit_localization_from_BEM_fields.ipynb`, Should figure out why I am getting complex casting to real errors in